-Dogs and cats get very thirsty during summer and keeping them hydrated are so important.
+Dogs and cats get very thirsty during summer and keeping them hydrated is so important.
 Leave fresh bowls of extra water out in the gardens for them and top up with fresh water in the home more regularly.

 Cover ponds so that dogs and cats cannot drink infested water, causing dangerous suspected algae poisoning needing urgent veterinary care.

-Summer sees our gardens full of gorgeous blooms, plants and shrubs in a riot of colour.
+Summer sees our gardens full of gorgeous blooms, plants, and shrubs in a riot of colour.
 There are many plants toxic to pets but also many that are not.

-Pet Check Pet-Gardens guide provides a list of the best, and worst flowers that are unsuited to dogs and cats.
+Pet Check Pet-Gardens guide provides a list of the best and worst flowers that are unsuited to dogs and cats.